MicrosoftDocs/MIMDocs/MIMDocs/DeployUse/prepare-server-sharepoint.md

 ---
 # required metadata

-title: Configure SharePoint | Microsoft Identity Manager
+title: Configure SharePoint | Microsoft Docs
 description: Install and configure SharePoint Foundation so that it can host the MIM Portal page.
 keywords:
 author: kgremban